When a baby crawls into your life smack in the middle of your career, it can be quite the ride.

-Leave comes in many different stripes, too.
-From transition programs to gift baskets, the policies out there are as diverse as the companies offering them.
-We’ll show you a few different ways to think about your own policy, so you can roll one out that captures the appreciation and support you have for your team.
+Here are a few different ways to think about your policy, so you can roll one out that captures the appreciation and support you have for your team.

 The story doesn’t stop there.
 Swirled on top of the federal FMLA rule are various state rules that pack in even more weight.
 For example, Massachusetts, California, Rhode Island, and New Jersey all mandate companies to provide paid leave, which therefore leaves the unpaid part of the federal rule moot.

 Unsure which law applies to you?
-Just see what your state says right here.
+See what your state has to say.

 So what’s the problem?